Jackson Wang teases intense preparations for his upcoming album

 — Jackson Wang 王嘉爾 왕잭슨 (@JacksonWang852) August 15, 2021

-Later that day, the singer uploaded a live performance of his new collaboration with record-producer collective Internet Money, ‘Drive You Home’, which first dropped last month.
-Bruised and bloodied, Wang sings emotionally to the trap-inspired track next to a crashed car.
+Later that day, the singer shared a live performance of his new collaboration with record-producer collective Internet Money, ‘Drive You Home’, which dropped last month.
+In the clip, Wang is made up to look bruised and bloodied as he sang the trap-inspired track next to a crashed car.

-Wang revealed that the the album will feature a “very new sound”, as compared to his 2019 solo debut full-length album, ‘Mirrors’.
+According to Wang, one of the records will feature a “very new sound”, as compared to his 2019 solo debut full-length album, ‘Mirrors’.
 The singer also added that the project will be “something people don’t expect from [him]”.

-In an interview with radio show host Big Reid last month, Wang chatted about how he stays motivated to keep busy.
+In an interview last month, Wang opened up about his hectic work schedule and what motivates him to keep working hard.
 “You know why [I’m a busy man]?
-Because I’m not the best, I’m still working my ass off to become the best, to become someone there,” Wang explained.
+Because I’m not the best, I’m still working my ass off to become the best, to become someone there,” the singer explained.

 “I know I’m so far from the best, or even like so far from anything.
 You know, I’m trying my best.
 I’m pushing myself.”